A Guide to Organic Fair Trade Coffee

 One interesting fact about organic coffee is that at least 95% of the beans in the container that’s been labeled “organic” must be grown under conditions that the USDA defines as being organic.

 Also, the Organic label does not protect or ensure that the coffee was produced in equitable or fair working conditions.
 Some organic farmers who sell less than $5000 or less are exempt from organic certification.
-Organic fair trade coffee comes with USDA-certification printed on the packet.
+Organic fair trade coffee comes with USDA certification printed on the packet.

 The Specialty Coffee Association provides an interesting comparative chart on what different coffee labels and distinctions actually mean, including a look at what factors go into defining an organic coffee product, versus Fair Trade Certified or Rainforest Alliance Certified, for example.

-While there are countless certifications for quality, the USDA’s organic certification is one of the longest lasting and more influential of certifications.
+While there are countless certifications for quality, the USDA’s organic certification is one of the longest-lasting and more influential of certifications.
 Other certification types have aims that range from improving the lives of workers to preserving specific areas of forest in various countries.

 One of the more popular examples of environmental certification is found in Bird-Friendly Certified Coffee, the only coffee on the market that is certified as shade-grown and organic.
-Because the coffee is grown in a forested area (as opposed to on open plantation), the farms provide a more substantial ecosystem within which birds can thrive.
+Because the coffee is grown in a forested area (as opposed to on open plantations), the farms provide a more substantial ecosystem within which birds can thrive.
 Coffee & Conservation provides a deeper look into various coffee certifications in this guide.
 So, technically, you help the environment when you buy organic coffee.

 How Drinking Organic Fair Trade Coffee Affects the Body